 Whilst non-New Yorkers might not subscribe to the locals’ opinion that NYC is the capital city of the world, it can certainly be considered the world capital of food.
 Any type of cuisine is available.
 For Indian, head to Curry Hill, Little Italy has great Italian food, but if you want to be a bit more adventurous, head up to the Bronx to sample the atmosphere on Arthur Avenue.
 Chinatown’s Dim Sum Go Go is a must for dumplings.
 If you’re seeing a show on Broadway, check out Restaurant Row, where most restaurants offer a pre-theatre fixed price dinner at a discounted price.

 Happy hour is a huge event in New York City, with practically every bar offering some sort of drink special between the hours of 5 and 7.
 Ninth Avenue is a haven for young, hip theatre types, especially Ariba Ariba , which serves up killer margaritas.
 You can’t go wrong with an Irish pub in New York, and they are everywhere.
 Pop into the Irish Rogue on 44th Street for a great pint and conversation with the beautiful wait staff.
 Flute is a bit more high end, but promises exquisite champagne selections recommended by the extremely knowledgeable staff.
 And if you want to get down and dirty, head over to the Rodeo Bar for some extremely potent margaritas and live rockabilly music every night.
-Finally, if you happen to be in town on Monday, then don’t miss the ultra-hip rock mash up that is Nasty Mondays…
+Not authentic enough for you?
+Find out what happens when Urban Travel Blog spend One Blurry Night in the Williamsburg district…

 Getting There & Around

 Time Out New York is the go to guide for New York City events.
 Published weekly, it lists events for the week, as well as theatre and movie reviews and museum and gallery guides.
-Some online resources include Pulse JFK, Postabon, Daily Candy, and Flavorpill, all free, and all of which detail free, often obscure/alternative, New York City events.
+Flavorpill is another good online resource for highbrow and lowbrow and often obscure/alternative events.

 Hard Copy & Silver Screen